HumanMovementNeuroscience/capstone/README.md

   - Asynchronous and decentralized project management

 ### Course structure
-This class will happen on a Discord server with a highly configurable AI bot that will assist each student with the development and management of their capstone project.
+This class will happen on a Discord server with configurable [AI bot](#classbot) that will assist each student with the development and management of their capstone project.

 #### Discord
 - Discord is a chat application that allows for text, voice, and video communication.